Covid 19 coronavirus: NZ case clusters double, seven more investigated

 Of the total cases, 53 per cent are linked to international travel and 29 per cent linked to known cases.

-Just one per cent has been linked to community transmission and the origins of 17 per cent of cases are still being investigated.
+Just 1 per cent has been linked to community transmission and the origins of 17 per cent of cases are still being investigated.

 Prime Minister Jacinda Ardern admitted in Tuesday afternoon's press conference authorities weren't testing widely enough to tell where the community outbreaks were, so the case definition has been expanded.